Setting up a CI/CD pipeline to deploy App Builder apps using GitHub Actions

 Step 4: Add secrets to your GitHub repository

 Before you can deploy your app from the CI/CD pipeline using GitHub Actions, you must add your application secrets to your repository.
-To do so:
+App Builder uses GitHub Actions environments to scope secrets per deployment target.
+To set up the stage environment:

 1. Open your GitHub repository

-2. Navigate to the Settings tab > Secrets and variables on the left nav > Actions
+2. Navigate to the Settings tab > Environments on the left nav

-4. Enter the secrets as key-value pairs in the Name and Secret text inputs respectively.
+5. Enter the secrets as key-value pairs in the Name and Secret text inputs respectively

-You must add the following secrets to your GitHub repository to ensure your CI/CD pipeline can test Pull Requests and deploy your application.
+You must add the following secrets to the stage environment to ensure your CI/CD pipeline can test Pull Requests and deploy your application.

 Workspace